pleasenophp/pleasenophp.github.io/posts/meet-the-ioc-container.md

 - How do we define all our dependencies in one place of applications and keep those definitions refactoring-friendly?
 - Will we support multiple layers, where we can redefine some of the dependencies for some of the parts in the application?

 Different IoC/DI solutions have different approaches to those problems.
-Here I would like to introduce how it's solved in MinDI and to not bore you with more theory, jump to some examples.
+Here I would like to introduce how it's solved in **MinDI** and to not bore you with more theory, jump to some examples.
 MinDI is a IoC/DI framework, that was initially started as a project to extend the [MinIOC](https://bitbucket.org/Baalrukh/minioc/wiki/Home) framework with some syntax sugar, but then quickly turned into its own project, with much more advanced features and ideology.
-You can read an overview of the MinDI features, structure and history here (TODO).
+You can read an overview of the MinDI features, structure and history here (TODO - references).

 ## Dependency Injection